 As the city is mostly crowded with tourists and pilgrims, it is always best to know beforehand all the street food joints that you must visit on your trip to Haridwar.
 In this blog, we have listed the top 10 famous street food joints in Haridwar.

 A guide to eating mouth-watering street food in Haridwar

-The key to reaching some of the best food places in Haridwar is to wander down the tiny lanes and bylanes that dot this holy city.
+The key to reaching some of the best street food places in Haridwar is to wander down the tiny lanes and bylanes that dot this holy city.
 Right from an early morning traditional breakfast to an over-the-top dinner at the brightly lit, street food stalls, this is a foodie’s delight without a doubt.
 As you explore the city and its food, do not forget to visit the places listed here.

 Kashyap Kachori Bhandar

 Kachoris are the famous street food in Haridwar and Kashyap Kachori Bhandar is the place to be if you are a fan of this snack.
-Served in conical plates made of leaves, the crisp kachoris are topped with delicious chutneys and a spicy potato gravy.
+Served in conical plates made of leaves, the crisp kachoris are topped with delicious chutneys and spicy potato gravy.

-Hoshiarpuri Dhaba for parathas
+Hoshiarpuri Dhaba for Parathas